Krish01agrawal/PortfolioAllocationQuantAlgorithm/Docs/Implementation.md

-# PlutoMoney Quant - Step-by-Step Implementation Guide
+# PlutoMoney Quant - Step-by-Step Implementation Guide (NestJS)

 ## 🎯 Overview

-This guide walks you through building the entire system from scratch.
+This guide walks you through building the entire system from scratch using **NestJS + TypeScript + MongoDB**.
 Each step includes:
 - **What** we're building
 - **Why** it's designed this way
 - **How** to implement it (with code examples)